 Yes.
 Modern IoT-based machine monitoring makes OEE tracking practical and affordable for manufacturers of any size.
 Solutions like SensFlo start at $99/machine/month and can be installed without IT involvement, making OEE visibility accessible to job shops and small facilities that previously couldn’t justify enterprise MES systems.

 Ready to get started?
-Request a free demo — most manufacturers are monitoring their first machines within a week.
+Request a free demo— most manufacturers are monitoring their first machines within a week.
 Use the ROAI Calculator to project your return, or explore pricing to find the right tier for your operation.
-Learn more about Level 1 monitoring, FloE AI, and customer success stories.
+Learn more about our solutions, FloE AI, and customer success stories.

 Let us take your company to the next level.
 Let’s have a chat and find out how we can help you.